Kevinmacas13/AppInventory/README.md

 bun --cwd apps/inventario-app start
 ```

+The react native web app will be available at `https://d31whwn9krmyev.cloudfront.net`

 This will start the Expo development server.
 You can then scan the QR code with the Expo Go app on your mobile device or run it in an emulator.

 ## 📖 API Documentation